mattermost/docs/source/install/prod-docker.rst

        docker network rm mattermost-server_mm-test

-   To verify the current docker network use the following command to list it (check out the options `here <https://docs.docker.com/engine/reference/commandline/network_ls/>`__):
+To verify the current Docker network use the following command to list it (you can access information about the options `here <https://docs.docker.com/engine/reference/commandline/network_ls/>`__):

    .. code:: bash